-1) Deploy VM's & Configure Network Security Groups:

-- 1. Deploy the load balancer instance into the first (public) subnet as described in the section starting on page 5 - 2.
-Deploy your required web server VMs into the second (private) subnet - 3.
-Configure Network Security Groups to permit the required traffic flows.
+- 1) Deploy VM's & Configure Network Security Groups: - 1.
+Deploy the load balancer instance into the first (public) subnet as described in Deploying Enterprise Azure From the Marketplace. - 2.
+Deploy your required web server VMs into the second (private) subnet.

+- 3. Configure Network Security Groups to permit the required traffic flows.
 Configure the following rules for the 2 subnets (assuming a public facing deployment):

-Load Balancer (Public) Subnet
+- Load Balancer (Public) Subnet:

-Inbound rule - from 0.0.0.0/0 to port 80 Outbound rule - from 0.0.0.0/0 to private subnet, port 80
+- Inbound rule from 0.0.0.0/0 to port 80

+- Outbound rule from 0.0.0.0/0 to private subnet, port 80

-Web Server (Private) Subnet
+- Web Server (Private) Subnet:

-Inbound rule - from 0.0.0.0/0 to port 80
+- Inbound rule from 0.0.0.0/0 to port 80

-4. Ensure that you add the private IP address to be used for the VIP to the VMs NIC using the Azure Portal, otherwise Azure will not be aware of this address
+- 4. Ensure that you add the private IP address to be used for the VIP to the VMs NIC using the Azure Portal, otherwise Azure will not be aware of this address.